-Let’s be the student for a moment and call, text, e-mail or contact your Art Studio via social media.
+Let’s be a potential Customer for a moment and call, text, e-mail or ping you on Social Media, and request information about your activities.

 How would your experience be?
-Would you sign up for a class?
+Would you end up enrolling?

-It all depends on how you or your staff answer the questions and explain that your Studio is the best fit for them.
-It is not enough to give responses that come to your mind instantly, you need to have a clear process to follow.
+It all depends on how you or your staff answers the questions and explains that your activities are the best fit for the Customer.
+It is not enough to give responses that come to your mind instantly, you need to have a clear script to follow.

 But don’t worry if you do not have a process, we have assembled a list for you:

 When someone contacts you via text, e-mail, or social media, how long does it take to respond?
 More than a day?
 It should be the same day, if possible.
 If someone calls, do you have a live person answering the phone during business hours?
 You always should.
-Your prospective parent or student is not just contacting you.
-They are reaching out to other Studios, and there is a high chance that the one responding the fastest will get their business.
+Your prospective Customer is not only contacting you.
+They are reaching out to other Art Businesses, and there is a high chance that the one responding the fastest will get their business.

 2. Address their specific goal

-You’re probably going to say that their specific goal should be to sign up if they like your Studio.
+You’re probably going to say that their specific goal should be to enroll if they like your activities.
 Sure, that is one goal.
-But depending who contacts you, their goal could be to enroll a sibling, sign up for a trial class to check out your Studio, or see if you have more advanced classes.
-For each of their goals, you should have a process and response, so you and your staff are on the same page for each scenario, which will get you closer to enrolling that student.
+But depending who contacts you, their goal could be to enroll a sibling or sign up for a trial class as a first step.
+For each of their goals, you should have a scripted response, so you and your staff are on the same page for each scenario, which will get you closer to enrolling that Customer.

 3. Make it about the customer

-Quite often, Art Studio Owners communicate what it is important to them and not to the parent and student.
+Quite often, Art Teachers communicate what it is important to them and not to the parent and student.
 Look at your sales/enrollment script, if you have one, that you use when you communicate with people: are you making it about them?
-Are you sharing with them how THEY will experience and learn when they come to your Studio?
-Or, are you telling them all about how amazing your place is from your perspective?
+Are you sharing with them what THEY will experience and learn when they come to your activities?
+Or, are you telling them amazing your activities are from your perspective?
 The two approaches are often very different.
-You want to shift your conversation to "what’s in it for them" and their child.
+You want to shift your conversation to "what’s in it for them".

 4. Follow up